-The extent to which the novel coronavirus may impact the Company's business, preclinical research and development activities will depend on future developments which are highly uncertain and cannot be predicted with confidence, such as the duration of the outbreak, travel restrictions and social distancing in Canada, the United States and other countries, business closures or business disruptions and the effectiveness of actions taken by governments around the globe to contain and treat the disease.
-International scientific conferences at which the Company has been invited to present have been postponed, cancelled or will be held online instead, which diminishes exposure and the opportunity to meet with collaborators and potential partners.
-These scientific conferences have started to be held in person with an option to attend online.
-Vendors performing work for the Company have remained open, although they have indicated that their timelines are now somewhat longer.
+The extent to which the novel coronavirus may continue to impact the Company's business, preclinical research and development activities will depend on future developments which are highly uncertain and cannot be predicted with confidence, such as the duration of the outbreak, the severity of illness arising with new COVID-19 variants, and the national and global response to such outbreaks.
 The current global uncertainty and its effect on the local and global economies may also have an adverse effect on the Company's ability to secure additional financing to continue its research and development programs.